Two public access compost site locations:

 - Bring a number of household items in for recycling.

 It's easy, and it's free for all Porter County residents.
 Non-residents, limitations and fees may apply, so please call.
-Only checks will be accepted for payment at the sites; absolutely no cash accepted.
+Only checks will be accepted for payment at the compost sites; absolutely no cash accepted.
 Contractors and landscapers, click here.